iamprecieee/screenrecorder-chrome-extension-backend/TRANSCRIPTION_DOCUMENTATION.md

 ## Description

 The video file is converted to an audio file, which is then transcribed to text using openAI's [Whisper](https://github.com/openai/whisper).
+The transcript output is saved to the database.

 ## Base URL